dannykennedy/graphsby/_items/page_dreamnetwork.md

 Feel free to send the PDFs to your friends, but rather than publishing them online please just link to the archive site once it's public.
 We also ask you not to publish the articles in the journals, unless you have the permission of the author (or you are the author, in which case, the rights are yours!)

 **Thank you** to everyone who donated to this campaign.
 We'd like to personally thank [Kelly Bulkeley](https://kellybulkeley.org/about-kelly-bulkeley), whose donation really made this campaign possible, and all the 'super supporters' of the campaign: [Luigi Sciambarella](https://www.monroeinstitute.org/Luigi-Sciambarella), Evelyn Duesbury, <a href="http://ener.co/team/patrick-rathje/">Patrick Rathje</a>, <a href="https://lotushawkspeaks.squarespace.com/">Harriette Mandeville</a>, Robert Krumhansl and <a href="https://www.linkedin.com/in/danituazon">Dani Tuazon</a>, as well as <a href="https://arthurstrock.com/about-arthur/">Arthur Strock</a>, <a href="https://independent.academia.edu/PacoMitchell">Robert ("Paco") Mitchell</a>, Rosemary Watts-Dreyer, Patti Allen and Mary Bronk.
-For their donations as well as providing providing their personal copies of publications for scanning, special thanks to <a href="https://www.changingworld.com/about-us">Dick McLeester</a> and <a href="https://www.dreamtimesguide.com/about-marlene-king/">Marlene King</a>.
+For their donations as well as providing providing their personal copies of publications for scanning, special thanks to
+[Dick McLeester](../@dickmcleester) and <a href="https://www.dreamtimesguide.com/about-marlene-king/">Marlene King</a>.

 <a href="https://twitter.com/EastWest_Works">Inoshi</a>, <a href="https://twitter.com/kannydennedy">Dan</a> and <a href="../@robertaossana">Roberta</a>